Last updated on February 9th, 2024 at 11:55 am

 The most useful office configurations can change over time, and thus require a bit of an update.
 This can prove a laborious process, and is also one where a little pre-planning can make all of the difference.

 When you are setting out your plan for an in-place renovation project, be prepared to have flexibility and anticipate more than a couple of bumps in the road.
-Office renovations where staff are to be relocated are much more straightforward, but do still require forward thinking and strategising.
+Office renovations where staff are to be relocated are much more straightforward but do still require forward thinking and strategizing.